Development¶

 Generate a test convention¶

-Using copier, create a new convention project:
+Then, using copier, create a new convention project:

 Contributing¶